rust-lang/rust/text/0000-macro-reform.md

 tested](https://github.com/kmcallister/rust/commits/macro-reexport) but needs a rebase.

+Add a lint to warn in cases where an `extern` macro has paths that are not absolute-with-crate or `$crate`-relative.
+This will have some (hopefully rare) false positives, and is not fully fleshed out yet.

 ## Crate scope for macros

 Instead of a single global namespace for macro definitions, we now have one